 Team members on our Belize Program take part in a far-reaching investigation of Belize’s diverse neotropical ecosystems, with its remarkably diverse animal and plant communities, and the human cultures they sustain.
-Here, traversing a dramatic cross-section of landscapes, participants gain firsthand an in-depth understanding of Belize’s social-ecological systems while participating in field studies that help conserve the country’s heritage.
+Here, traversing a dramatic cross-section of landscapes, participants gain firsthand an in-depth understanding of Belize’s social-ecological systems while participating in field studies and conservation initiatives that help protect the country’s heritage.

 Background Information